Skip to main content

 (Click the "+" sign to expand each topic)

-You get a text or email claiming to be from your “bank.”
+You get a text, email or phone call claiming to be from your “bank.”
 Supposedly, there’s an “issue” with your account.
-To resolve it, you’re told to send a person-to-person payment with Zelle® or share your online login details.
+To resolve it, you’re told to send a person-to-person payment with Zelle® or share online login, debit card, and/ or account details.
 Don’t.

 Your bank will never make an unsolicited request for sensitive info or tell you to transfer money.